About awards

 A contract can be in writing or verbal.

-For more information, go to Employment contracts.
+For more information, go to About employment contracts.

 Employers covered by more than one award